eputkonen/Bookmarklets/README.md

 Ihate.js
 - Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names

+ResumeSearch2entries.js
+- Google search for resumes with two entries: skill keywords and location keywords

 ResumeSearch4TampaBay.js
-- Type in keywords to Google search for resumes.
+- Type in keywords to Google search for resumes

 SearchGithubByTech4Tampa.js
 - Highlight or enter technology keyword/tag to search GitHub users with tag in Tampa

+SearchGithubUsers2entries.js
+- Search GitHub for users with two entries: skill keywords and location keywords

 TechStackAwesomeTechStack.js
 - Highlight or enter domain name to do a tech stack analysis through AwesomeTechStack (free account)